joemasilotti/masilotti.com/_posts/2023-02-09-progressively-enhanced-turbo-native-apps-in-the-app-store.md

 ![HEY in the App Store](/assets/images/progressively-enhanced-turbo-native-apps-in-the-app-store/hey.png){:standalone .unstyled}

 [HEY](https://apps.apple.com/us/app/basecamp-project-management/id1015603248), a new take on email, and [Basecamp](https://apps.apple.com/us/app/basecamp-project-management/id1015603248), a project management tool, are flagship hybrid apps.
-They are both built by the maintainers of the Turbo Native library, 37signals.
+They are both built by the maintainers of the Hotwire Native library, 37signals.

 Opening each of these apps launch fully native home screens.
 Instantly.